Search This Blog

 I was recently invited to be part of the expert panel with EcoCar 3 in Natick, Massachusetts.
 It is a college level automotive engineering competition that challenges 16 universities from across North America to reduce the environmental impact of vehicles.
 It’s a major workforce development initiative that seeds the auto industry with thousands of engineers, business leaders and communicators and we’ve added in a new project management track!

 Among the numerous questions asked of the panel, one question that really struck a chord in me was the question on how to engage a team member as a project manager.
-Now, this particular topic has been a burning question for me because the most important task facing any project manager or any manager is getting work done through other people.
+Now, this topic has been a burning question for me because the most important task facing any project manager, or any manager is getting work done through other people.
 The principle of emotional intelligence is at the epicenter of leading others.
-In my doctoral thesis, I studied about the relationship between emotional intelligence and various types of leadership styles concluding that transformational leadership was found to be critical for project manager success (Rajagopalan, 2009).
-Subsequently, I continued to explore using a qualitative research interviewing a number of senior representatives across many industries validating a framework called TONES for middle management transformation through project management (Rajagopalan, 2014).
+In my doctoral thesis, I studied the relationship between emotional intelligence and various types of leadership styles concluding that transformational leadership was found to be critical for project manager success (Rajagopalan, 2009).
+Subsequently, I continued to explore using qualitative research interviewing several senior representatives across many industries validating a framework called TONES for middle management transformation through project management (Rajagopalan, 2014).

 Synthesizing the ideas again that the panel reaffirmed during the panel discussion, I present below four critical questions.
 These are: